raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step02.md

 + Think, learn, and act
     + No
-    + Many robots aren't able to think or learn, instead they perform actions based on pre-written instructions.
+    + Many robots aren't able to think or learn, instead they perform actions based on written instructions.
     + Week 1, step 3
 + Sense, process, and learn
     + No
-    + Many robots aren't able to learn, instead they perform actions based on pre-written instructions.
+    + Many robots aren't able to learn, instead they perform actions based on written instructions.
     + Week 1, step 3
 + Think, process, and learn
     + No
-    + Many robots aren't able to think or learn, instead they perform actions based on pre-written instructions.
+    + Many robots aren't able to think or learn, instead they perform actions based on written instructions.
     + Week 1, step 3
-+ Sense, process and act
++ Sense, process, and act
     + Yes
     + N/A
     + Week 1, step 3